i-MSCP/plugins/incubator/CronJobs/README.md

 ## Requirements

 * i-MSCP >= 1.1.15 (plugin api >= 0.2.12)
-* instantssh plugin >= 2.0.2 (only if you want enable support for jailed cronjobs)
+* instantssh plugin >= 2.0.4 (only if you want enable support for jailed cronjobs)

 ## Installation

-1. login into the panel as admin and go to the plugin management interface
+1. Login into the panel as admin and go to the plugin management interface
-2. upload the plugin archive
+2. Upload the plugin archive
-3. activate the plugin
+3. Activate the plugin

 ## Update

-1. backup your **plugins/cronjobs/config.php** configuration file
+1. Backup your **plugins/cronjobs/config.php** configuration file
-2. login into the panel as admin and go to the plugin management interface
+2. Login into the panel as admin and go to the plugin management interface
-3. deactivate the plugin
+3. Deactivate the plugin
-4. upload the plugin archive
+4. Upload the plugin archive
-5. restore your **plugins/cronjobs/config.php** configuration file (compare it with the new version first)
+5. Restore your **plugins/cronjobs/config.php** configuration file (compare it with the new version first)
-6. activate the plugin
+6. Activate the plugin

 ## Plugin usage